-The servo controller has four 1/8" mounting holes that are indicated to the right.
+The servo controller has two 1/8" mounting holes that are indicated to the right.
 You can bolt or screw your servo controller to your target platform, or you can stick on rubber feet to the back of the PCB in the unpopulated areas around the holes.
+If you are not using the DB9 serial port connector (CON3), you can also use the two holes on the sides of the connector footprint (hole pattern).